Large Combustion Plant Directive

-Under the terms of the directive, combustion plant built after 1987 had to comply with specific emissions limits.
-From 2007, plant built earlier than that could either opt to comply with the emissions limits, or "opt out".
-Plant which opted out were limited to a maximum of 20,000 hours of further operation, and had to close completely by the end of 2015.
-Across Europe, 205 plants have opted out, with Britain having the largest proportion of opted-out plant in terms of total capacity.
+Under the terms of the directive, combustion plants built after 1987 had to comply with specific emissions limits.
+From 2007, plants built earlier than that could either opt to comply with the emissions limits, or "opt out".
+Plants which had opted out were limited to a maximum of 20,000 hours of further operation, and had to close completely by the end of 2015.
+Across Europe, 205 plants have opted out, with Britain having the largest proportion of opted-out plants in terms of total capacity.

 The Large Combustion Plant Directive was superseded by the Industrial Emissions Directive on 1 January 2016.

-UK opted-out plant
+UK opted-out plants

 The nine opted-out generating stations supplying the National Grid were:

-Opted-out plant exists at four other sites; however, only certain plant at these sites is affected.
+Opted-out plants exist at four other sites; however, only certain plants at these sites opted-out.